programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 At the end of the tutorial, you will be able to understand:
 * The basics of computer vision machine learning
-* How a computer "views" an image
+* How a computer 'views' an image
 * How to extract pictures of human faces from historical documents digitized in the PDF format using Python, and how to organize them for further analysis
 * How to apply a pre-trained computer vision model to a historical dataset